 A student may be held in a detention room or classroom before school, during lunch or after school.
-A student receives a detention for choosing to violate school rules.
-Please see the Student Planner where the infractions are listed.
+A student receives detention for choosing to violate school rules.

 Alternative Learning Center (ALC)

 This consequence can be used in place of a one day suspension at home or for less severe infractions than an out of school suspension requires.
 Students are removed from regular classes and receive regularly scheduled assignments.
 If a behavior problem occurs in ALC, a home suspension may result.